 Analyzing Facebook's Unusual Options Activity

-Facebook (NASDAQ:FB) shares experienced unusual options activity on Thursday.
-The stock price moved down to $345.61 following the option alert.
+Shares of Facebook (NASDAQ:FB) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $348.86.

 - Option Type: SWEEP